 Significant Refinancing Requirements.
-We believe that the debt associated with a large number of middle-market leveraged mergers and acquisitions completed from 2005 to 2008, which totals approximately \$97.7 billion in the aggregate, will start to come due in the near term.
+We believe that the debt associated with a large number of middle-market leveraged mergers and acquisitions completed from 2005 to 2008, which totaled approximately \$97.7 billion in the aggregate, has started to become due and will continue to do so in the near term.
 In many cases, this debt will need to be refinanced as the existing debt facilities mature.
 When combined with the decreased availability of debt financing for middle-market companies generally, we believe these factors will increase lending opportunities for us.

 Robust Demand for Debt Capital.
-Private equity firms reportedly raised more than \$600 billion in each of 2007 and 2008, which we believe to be far in excess of the amount of equity they subsequently invested from this capital raised.
+According to Standard & Poor's Leveraged Commentary Data, private equity firms raised an estimated \$856 billion of equity commitments from 2006 to 2011.
+Further, according to Buyouts Magazine, approximately \$495 billion of this capital remained available for investment in the United States as of January 1, 2012.
 We expect the large amount of unfunded buyout commitments will drive demand for leveraged buyouts over the next several years, which should, in turn, create leveraged lending opportunities for us.

 Attractive Pricing.
 Reduced access to, and availability of, debt capital for our targeted middle-market borrowers typically increases the interest rates, or pricing, of loans.
-We believe that interest rates charged on mezzanine credit facilities were at or above 15% per annum in many instances in 2009, versus average rates of approximately 14% in 2006 and 2007.
 Based on what OFS has observed, recent mezzanine deals typically have included meaningful upfront fees, prepayment protections and, in many cases, warrants, all of which should enhance the profitability of new loans to lenders.

 Conservative Deal Structures.
 As a result of the recent credit crisis, many lenders are requiring less senior and total leverage, more equity and more comprehensive loan covenants than was customary in the years leading up to the credit crisis.
 Lower debt multiples on purchase prices suggest that the cash flow of borrowing companies should enable them to service their debt more easily, creating a greater buffer against a downturn.
-According to industry sources, leverage (defined as total debt to EBITDA) of middle-market companies was at an historically low average level of approximately 3.4x for the five quarters ended March 31, 2010.
-Since 1997, the previous lowest average leverage level was approximately 3.6x in 2001, while the previous highest average level was approximately 4.8x in both 1997 and 2007.